Headlight switch & relay operation,

 Here is how the headlamp relay and its associated circuitry works on the 1981-1984 R100RT, and similarly on others from 1979, in most ways.
 There are some minor details that are a bit different on the ST, G/S, R65 and R45; and also if one has the Euro switchgear, but the basics are VERY similar.

-It is IMPORTANT to understand that the NORMAL mode of the headlight relay, with the engine running (or, ignition on and starter NOT energized for cranking) is for the relay coil TO BE ENERGIZED.
+In the NORMAL mode of the headlight relay, with the engine running (or, ignition on and starter NOT energized for cranking); the relay coil IS ENERGIZED.

 1. The battery feeds TWO "arms' of the switch inside the headlight relay.
 The connection for the battery to the relay is a RED wire, and the associated relay terminal is #30.
 One of these two arms contact is touching the contact 87b that has a gray wire.
 That gray wire goes to the dash and rear running lamps.
 A diode inside the relay keeps the dash and rear running lamps ON, during starting/cranking (more on this a bit later), as the diode is fed by a green/white wire from the ignition switch (terminal 86 at this relay), when the ignition switch is ON.
 The diode is connected with its anode side to that terminal 86, and the cathode side is to that mentioned 87b.